 How to check whether your exposure is correct?

 Back in the days of the analog camera, it was necessary to determine the correct exposure values using an external light meter.
 This was based on knowledge, experience and a certain dose of luck.
-This was really hard practice and you had to get a lot of experience to master this.
+It was really hard practice and you had to get a lot of experience to master this.
 Film was expensive so you wanted to have it correct right away.
 There was no way to preview your image.
 Fortunately, nowadays the camera has a number of very useful functions.
 We have the LCD-display, the built-in light meter, and the histogram.
 I deliberately put them in this order, because that is the way they should be used, as we will learn in the following part of this article.

 Now you might think that the image on your LCD screen or digital viewfinder provides sufficient information about the exposure.
 Overall this might be true, but it is anything but accurate.
 Because you can set the brightness of the LCD screen, it is variable.
 Furthermore, environmental factors such as sunlight, reflections or darkness also influence what you see on the screen.
 It is a handy check to know if you’re getting there, but it’s not a reliable method to perfect your exposure.
 Therefore, the LCD-display should only be used as a rough indicator.